-- ◆ Recommend that all VRs be managed by a professional property manager.
+- Recommend that all VRs be managed by a professional property manager.
 This is necessary to effectively respond to issues like garbage, parking, noise.
-It also ensures that an independent party is tracking use and timely payment of fees and taxes. - ◆ Recommend the current complaint process be replaced by developing a new complaint tracking system that ties to the existing license / tax / property database.
-This solution could address several other issue areas while providing the most cost effective and transparent solution for the long term.

-◆ Valid e-mail address(es), contact name & contact phone number needs to be a condition for retaining a license
+It also ensures that an independent party is tracking use and timely payment of fees and taxes. - Recommend the current complaint process be replaced by developing a new complaint tracking system that ties to the existing license / tax / property database.
+This solution could address several other issue areas while providing the most cost effective and transparent solution for the long term. - ✦ Recommend an effective date of Jan.
+1, 2018. - Valid e-mail address(es), contact name & contact phone number needs to be a condition for retaining a license